StackVista/stackstate-docs/stackpacks/integrations/mysql.md

             Compress
      }
      ```
-2. Collecting logs is disabled by default in StackState Agent V2, so you need to enable it in `stackstate.yaml`:
+2. Collecting logs is disabled by default in Rancher Observability Agent V2, so you need to enable it in `stackstate.yaml`:

    ```text
     logs_enabled: true